TechxArtisanStudio/Openterface/docs/product/keymod/faq.md

 ---
-title: FAQs for Openterface KeyMod
+title: FAQs for Openterface KeyMod Series
-description: Frequently asked questions about KeyMod, covering features, compatibility, platforms, and pre-launch information.
+description: Frequently asked questions about KeyMod Series, covering features, compatibility, platforms, and pre-launch information.
-keywords: KeyMod, Openterface, HID emulator, Bluetooth keyboard, phone keyboard, open-source, pre-launch, Android, iPadOS
+keywords: KeyMod Series, Openterface, HID emulator, Bluetooth keyboard, phone keyboard, open-source, pre-launch, Android, iPadOS
 ---

-# FAQs for Openterface KeyMod
+# FAQs for Openterface KeyMod Series

-Welcome to the FAQ for **Openterface KeyMod**.
+Welcome to the FAQ for **Openterface KeyMod Series**.
 If you don't find what you need, **email us at [info@openterface.com](mailto:info@openterface.com)** or **join our community** on [Discord](/discord) or [Reddit](/reddit).

 ⚠️ **Note**: KeyMod is currently in pre-launch development.
 Features, specifications, and design are subject to change as we finalize the product.